Buying a Montana Ranch, Things to Consider

-The idea of buying a Montana ranch or farm is a dream come true to many that have spent their career in office buildings or concrete jungles.
+The idea of buying a Montana ranch or farm is a dream come true for many that have spent their career in office buildings or concrete jungles.
 They envision quiet time with incredible views and solitude where no one can interrupt them and they have plenty of space.
 We get that at Venture West Ranches.
 I was one of those concrete jungle people.
-This is a dream come true for many people and we want to insure the dream lasts.
+This is a dream come true for many people and we want to ensure the dream lasts.
 So, here is a list of questions to consider before letting the views make the decision for you in buying Montana ranch.
 This list is by no means exhaustive but these 13 items are great places to start when evaluating a Montana ranch before you buy.

 Land Support Capability

 If you have never been a cattle rancher before you need someone on your side to help you understand what a ranch will support.
 Sellers can sometimes exaggerate how many animal units their land will carry.
 Many are very honest about what their land will support.
 The animal carry capability just needs to have an objective third person that can verify what the owner is saying.
 This really should be done for all parties involved.
 One free source is the Natural Resources Conservation Service(NRCS).
 This is a county by county office run by the USDA.
 These numbers give you some indication of carrying capacity of the land and land in the area.
 You might even find these numbers to be too conservative at times.
 You can also hire a consultant, talk to the local sale barn and neighbors in general.